 About Data Types (Design Center)

-When building an integration application, one of the biggest challenges is to know what data is available at every step of the process way and how to reference that data.
+To build an integration application, you need to know what data is available at which step of the process and how to access the data.

-Is it deep within the structure of an object?
+Is the data within the structure of an object?

-What parent elements do I need to reference to reach my target data?
+Which parent elements do I need to reference to reach the data?

-Some components, such as a Salesforce component, are self-explanatory because Salesforce objects have a well-defined structure that Design Center can easily reference.
+Some designs, such as those using Salesforce, require no data type definitions.
+Salesforce objects have a well-defined structure that Design Center can easily reference.

 After deployment the app starts when triggered, and real data flow occurs.
 Real data appears in lieu of example data in the input and output.
 You can inspect payload, attributes, and vars (variables) at various stages of the flow.

 The HTTP Request Connector does not expose any information by default, but you can configure the connector using a RAML API specification, which includes information about required inputs and expected outputs.